quiltdata/quiltcore/DESIGN.md

 from the configuration file into single-purpose sublasses.
 Other implementations may choose to generate code statically.

-### 3. lob
+### 3. Entry

-The final leaf node is the [Blob](./quiltcore/blob.py) class.
+The final leaf node is the [Entry](./quiltcore/entry.py) class.
+This tracks information for each manifest entry, including:

+- name: str (logical_key)
+- path: Path (physical_key)
+- size: int
+- hash: str[hex]
+- multihash: str[hex]
+- meta: object[metadata]

-This handles individually verifying and uploading data.
+This also handles individually verifying and uploading data.

 ## Open Issues